mariopassamaniunitn/unitn-hpc-seminar/README.md

 # unitn-hpc-seminar
 Stuff for UniTN HPC seminar participants

-Examples
+## Examples

+### I - Create a simple container

-I - Create a simple container, based on Ubuntu 20.04 image.
+Create a simple container, based on Ubuntu 20.04 image.
-The container reads a simple C++ program (hello_world.cc), compiles it and store the outcome.
+The container reads a very simple C++ program (hello_world.cc), compiles it and store the executable.

 Once created, executes the program everytime one runs the container.